marquesarthur/cronicas-rpg/class_cleric_witch_doctor.md

 ## Spiritual Attunement

-Starting at **8th level**, you have learned to regain some of your magical energy by borrowing power from the shadowfell.
+<i class="ra  ra-player-despair"></i> Starting at **8th level**, you have learned to regain some of your magical energy by borrowing power from the shadowfell.
 Once per day when you finish a Short Rest, you can choose expended Spell Slots to recover.
 The Spell Slots can have a combined level that is equal to or less than half your Cleric level (rounded up), and none of the slots can be 6th level or higher.

 ___

 ## Gruesome Sacrifice

-Also at **8th level**, whenever you use your minion's sacrifice action.
+<i class="ra ra-bone-bite"></i> Also at **8th level**, whenever you use your minion's sacrifice action.
 You force any number of creatures in the area of effect to roll a Wisdom saving throw against your spell save DC.
 On a fail, the creature is restrained until the end of your next turn.